What Is A Fixture In Real Estate, And How Is It Determined?

 Ready to buy or sell a house?
 Get started today with Rocket Mortgage®.

 Home Buying - 8-minute read

 Buying a house as-is comes with caveats unique to this particular type of sale.
 Learn about what to consider before you buy a house that’s being sold as-is.

 What Is Fee Simple In Real Estate?
 How It Works And Why It Matters

-Fee simple refers to a landowners absolute ownership of real property.
-Learn about different types of fee simple and how they establish land ownership.
+Fee simple refers to a landowner’s absolute ownership of real property.
+Learn more about how fee simple determines real estate or land ownership.